 Stereo Microphone: XY Configuration?

 Using a stereo room mic to record drums makes all applications where two microphones are needed much more effortless for a number of reasons.
 One of the biggest reasons is complete phase coherence.

 In the picture below, the stereo mic is facing the drum set with one of the two mics facing to the left, and the other at a 90 degree axis to the right, thus creating a perfect XY configuration that is already phase aligned.

 1.XY Technique para

-Using a stereo mic for an XY configuration is as simple as finding the best sounding spot in your room and the phase alignment is taken care of.
+Using a stereo mic to record drums with with an XY configuration is as simple as finding the best sounding spot in your room and the phase alignment is taken care of.

 Being able to keep the mic exactly where it is, we can move straight into the Blumlein configuration, where as you will see in the next picture, all you have to do is switch the polar patterns of both microphones from cardioid to the figure 8 pattern.

 With both microphones being in a figure 8 pattern, it gives the listener a better sense of the spacial qualities of the room.